Many people wonder what hospital indemnity insurance is and if they need it.

 - A daily hospital benefit

 If you are admitted to the hospital, you receive these aforementioned benefits based on the benefits contained in the insurance contract.

 Some people don’t like that.
-Nowadays, though, many hospital indemnity plans for the under age 65 have expanded.
-Plans now offer additional benefits.
-Some are embedded into the base plan itself while other benefits are optional.
+Nowadays, though, many hospital indemnity insurance plans for the under age 65 market have expanded and provide additional benefits.
+Some carriers embed these additional benefits into the base plan itself while others make these additional benefits optional.

 New Plans Available For The Under 65

 These plans are known as gap insurance plans.
-These are similar to hospital indemnity plans except they cover much more, including (but not limited to):
+These are similar to hospital indemnity plans except they cover much more and extra expenses, including (but not limited to):

-- emergency room – for treatment in the emergency room or urgent care
+- emergency room visits – for treatment in the emergency room or urgent care

-- rehabilitation – pays for rehab at a qualified facility under doctor’s order
+- rehabilitation – pays for rehab at a qualified facility under a doctor’s order

 - physician care – pays for doctor office visits for covered accidents and illnesses